sh1min22/RCP/README.md

 This file is used to partition the total edge table into sub-edge tables of each partition based on the set of LCCS belonging to each partition obtained in the previous step.

 ## txt2csv.cpp
+This file is used to convert the sub-node table and sub-edge table obtained in the previous step into a csv file.

 # Benchmark Queries
 The benchmark queries used in our experimental evaluation exists in #queries# folder.